-And then I read about Joseph’s trials in Genesis and the answer is pretty clear.
-A long list of bad things happened to Joseph and God worked to bring good out of those bad things.
-Joseph’s faith and wisdom grew as he trusted God through it all.
+Then I read about Joseph’s trials in Genesis and the answer is pretty clear.
+A long list of bad things happened to Joseph and God brought something good from them all.
+Joseph’s faith and wisdom grew as he trusted God with through each trial.

-I don’t believe that God caused all of these bad things to happen to Joseph or to you and me.
-Some of them happened because we live in a world where we all sin.
+I don’t believe that God caused all of these negative things to happen to Joseph.
+I don’t believe God causes all the struggles that happen to you and me.
+Some of them happen because we live in a broken world where we all sin, we all make bad choices.
 We pay the consequences for our sins as well as other people’s sins.
 And Satan is working relentlessly to entice people to sin.
 He is creating a lot of our trials.
-I don’t understand why some people get mad at God when bad things happen – they should get mad Satan who is doing the dirty work.
+I don’t understand why some people get mad at God when bad things happen – they should get mad at Satan who is doing the dirty work.

-Yes, God is in total control so he could stop them.
-But we choose to sin.
+Yes, God is in total control so he could stop all sinning and consequences from happening.
+But he has gifted us with free will so we can choose to love him.
+Unfortunately, sometimes, our choice is to sin.
 Other people choose to sin.
 There are consequences for those bad choices.
 When we, as believers, get to where we’re going (heaven) we will no longer sin and there will be no more negative consequences.

 This truth makes the account of Joseph’s life very important to me.

 His brothers sold him into slavery but – wait.

 Then he’s put in charge of the top Egyptian official’s house.

 The official’s wife lied to get Joseph in trouble and Joseph is thrown in jail.